EBII/swr_datepicker/README.md

 ## What is swr_datepicker?

-Odoo native date controls are extended to support year and date input and display
+1. odoo native date controls are extended to support year and date input and display

+2. support multi-languauge

 ## Example Usage